SRAM Hit the Wall: Why AI Chips Run at 20% Utilization

 The memory wall changes the calculus for anyone building AI systems.
 Peak FLOPS are a misleading spec when the actual constraint is memory bandwidth.
 A chip that reports 60,000X higher peak compute than a 2003 server may deliver less than 100X the actual work per second for LLM inference.

 AI developers are beginning to rewrite inference stacks for memory locality — optimizing data movement, not just FLOPs.
 This is a systems problem, not a circuit problem.
 Arteris senior manager of product management Andre Bonnardot: When memory density growth slows, simply adding more cache becomes economically inefficient.
 3D stacking, die-to-die PHY, and advanced packaging all add cost and thermal complexity.
 For now, these are solutions for premium AI accelerators — the B300s, GB300s, and custom silicon inside hyperscaler data centers.
-Mass-market chips will live with the memory wall for longer, according to Semiconductor Engineering.
+Mass-market chips will live with the memory wall for longer.

 This is not a problem the next process node fixes.
 SRAM scaling is not recovering.
 The memory wall is a physical constraint that will define AI infrastructure decisions for the next five years.
 Every hyperscaler, every AI startup sizing a cluster, every fab planning capacity is now making bets on memory — not just logic.
 The chip industry built a trillion-dollar AI boom on the assumption that compute would scale to meet demand.
 The memory wall suggests that assumption was always incomplete.